Logo

 Moving to Urbana in September 1914 meant many things, not least that she was no longer living under the same roof with her father, few of whose views she agreed with.
 The two were often at daggers' points.

 She was resolved not to ask her father for financial help once she was at the university.
 Inspired by reading and her long walks on the South Side, she was determined to support herself by her own labor.
-"I was mindful of girls who worked in stores and factories through their youth and afterward married men who were slaves in the same factories.
-The Marxist slogan, 'Workers of the world, unite!
-You have nothing to lose but your chains,' seemed to me a most stirring battle cry."
+“I was mindful of girls who worked in stores and factories through their youth and afterward married men who were slaves in the same factories.
+The Marxist slogan, ‘Workers of the world, unite!
+You have nothing to lose but your chains,’ seemed to me a most stirring battle cry,” she said.

 Her view was now clearly radical—charity wasn't enough.
 It wasn't enough just to assist the victims of social injustice; what was needed was work to get rid of the social evils themselves.
 There were day nurseries for children.
 "But why," she asked, "didn't fathers get money enough to take care of their families so that mothers didn't have to work?"